ABOUT OUR TRIPS

 Upcoming Medical Mission Trips: January & February 2018

-- This will be a medical trip to Kenscoff, Haiti.
+- This will be a medical trip to Ferrier, Haiti.
 Doctors, nurses, and those who are non-medical are needed for this trip.

 Surgical Mission Trip: February 3rd – 9th, 2018

-- This will be a surgical trip to Ferrier, Haiti.
-Urological and general surgeons and those with medical backgrounds are needed for this trip.
+- This will be a surgical trip to Ferrier, Haiti and general surgeons and those with medical backgrounds will be attending.
+While the trip is currently full, we will potentially be taking a urology trip during Fall 2018.

-If you are interested in attending either of these trips, please contact Jennifer at email@example.com.
+If you are interested in attending future trips, or learning more about where you could best serve the mission, please contact Jennifer at email@example.com.